unuefeejovwoke/aws-networking/README.md

 - **EC2 Instance**: Launched in the private subnet to test the connectivity through the NAT Gateway.
 - **Connectivity Test**: Successfully connected to the internet without allowing inbound connections from outside the VPC.

-## Screenshots and Logs
+## Logs

-- Screenshots of the VPC, NAT Gateway setup, and security configurations are included in the `screenshots/` folder.
+Detailed API logs of the VPC and related configurations i  found in the [logs directory](logs/).
+- [`vpc-setup.log`](logs/vpc-setup.log): Contains logs related to the creation and setup of the VPC and subnets.
+- [`nat-gateway-setup.log`](logs/nat-gateway-setup.log): Logs activities during the setup of the NAT Gateway.
+- [`security-setup.log`](logs/security-setup.log): Security group and NACL configurations and modifications.

 ## Configuration Files
 - JSON policies and configuration scripts can be found in the `config-files/` folder.